 I did feel as if I was just trailing along at times.
 And don’t get me wrong, being able to live in another country is incredible but having to give up your career, your dreams and leave family and friends behind to start a new life somewhere can be incredibly daunting.

 Moving abroad can cause you to have a bit of an identity crisis especially when coupled with culture shock.
-Below I’ve listed the most important points that really helped me adapt and find success in living abroad.

-Negotiate Yourself Into The Contract
+Tip 1: Negotiate Yourself into the Contract

 Things you may want to ask to be included into the contract are language courses for yourself (so you are able to meet locals), a working visa (if applicable), health care, your flights and your luggage for the move (the company may only cover your partner, this is very unlikely but you still need to make sure they are planning to cover the cost for you to move as well), a vehicle and/or transit passes, and anything else you might need.